 Howell became interested in creating simple cloaking devices with off-the-shelf materials while working on a holiday project with his children.
 Together with his 14 year-old son and Choi, he recently published a paper about some of the possibilities, and also demonstrated simple cloaking with mirrors, like magicians would use, in a brief video.

-To build your own Rochester Cloak, follow these simple steps:
+General description of the construction of a Rochester Cloak (procedure starts on next page):

-Purchase 2 sets of 2 lenses with different focal lengths f1 and f2 (4 lenses total, 2 with f1 focal length, and 2 with f2 focal length)
+You will need 2 sets of 2 lenses with different focal lengths f1 and f2 (4 lenses total, 2 with f1 focal length, and 2 with f2 focal length)

-Separate the first 2 lenses by the sum of their focal lengths (So f1 lens is the first lens, f2 is the 2nd lens, and they are separated by t1= f1+f2). f2 must have the smaller focal length.
+Two sets of 2 lenses separated by the sum of their focal lengths (So f1 lens is the first lens, f2 is the 2nd lens, and they are separated by t1= f1+f2). f2 must have the smaller focal length.

-Do the same in Step 2 for the other two lenses.

-Separate the two sets by t2=2 f2 (f1+ f2) / (f1 - f2) apart, so that the two f2 lenses are t2 apart.
+The two sets of lenses are separated by so that the two f2 lenses are t2 apart.

 Vocabulary